Workload-Aware Incremental Reclustering in Cloud Data Warehouses: EVALUATION

 \subsection{Workload Generator}

 \marginnote{\ul{R1.O1}}[-1.2em] Standard benchmarks (e.g., TPC-H) largely rely on static datasets with fixed query templates and limited dynamic features.
 We therefore develop a workload generator to extend standard benchmarks with a set of configurable parameters to capture the interplay between continuous data ingestion and evolving workload patterns.
 The generator divides a workload into consecutive \textbf{periods}.
 Each period is configured to represent a specific workload pattern and consists of a sequence of workload \textbf{batches} (e.g., 12 batches per period).
-Each batch includes a data ingestion phase, a query execution phase, and a potential reclustering phase\footnote{Reclustering is invoked after each batch but may decide to take no action.}. }
+Each batch includes a data ingestion phase, a query execution phase, and an optional reclustering phase\footnote{Reclustering is invoked after each batch but may decide to take no action.}. }

 \review{a}{ \textbf{Data Ingestion.} For static benchmarks such as TPC-H, we slice the dataset into chronological batches (e.g., grouped monthly by order date), preserving the original data ordering.
 For DSB and Mirrors (our real-world dataset), because their datasets have built-in timestamps, we use ``refresh runs'' in DSB and ``replay logs'' in Mirrors to generate the ingestion batches.
-The first few (with a configurable \#) ingestion batches form the initial state of the database.
+An initial, configurable number of ingestion batches forms the initial state of the database.

 \textbf{Query Mix.} For each batch, the workload generator constructs a \textbf{query mix} derived from the benchmark's query templates.
 A query mix can cover the complete set of query templates or target specific subsets (e.g., join-heavy queries).
 We introduce fine-grained control over queries' \textbf{selectivity} and data access patterns.
 For example, the query predicates can follow a specific \textbf{distribution} (e.g., uniform, skewed towards recent).
 Within each period, we use the \textbf{shifting rate} to control the percentage of queries regenerated between consecutive batches.
 Between periods, the main \textbf{predicated column} may switch to represent a major workload shift (e.g., from ship date to commit date in TPC-H). }